vwb/PuzzleSolver/readme.txt

       -If your priority queue empties, trace back using parent field and generate new moves -If main loop exits, it means you've reached a goal configuration -Use parent traceback to print solutions

+  Solver Class generates moves
+      -Iterate over each block in a board
+          -Attempt to move said block in each direction (i.e. that block has adjacent whitespace) -If that block can be moved, create a new board with that movement -If that new board has already been chosen before, ignore it -If that new board has been seen, but not chosen, pull it from the HashMap

 Board class: